Skip to content

 How to Manage Keratoconus During Pregnancy

 1. If you do not have keratoconus but a family member does, see your ophthalmologist for a baseline corneal map.
-This makes it easy to track any changes during pregnancy.
+It makes tracking any changes during pregnancy easy.

 2. If you already have keratoconus and wear rigid contact lenses, see your doctor at least every 3 months to monitor corneal shape.
 You may need a new pair of lenses if the current ones stop centring on the cornea.